mogest/prawn-svg/README.md

 In CSS selectors you can use element names, IDs, classes, attributes (existence, `=`, `^=`, `$=`, `*=`, `~=`, `|=`)
 and all combinators (` `, `>`, `+`, `~`).
 The pseudo-classes `:first-child`, `:last-child` and `:nth-child(n)` (where n is a number) also work.
+`!important` is supported.

 Pseudo-elements and the other pseudo-classes are not supported.
-Specificity ordering is implemented, but `!important` is not.

 ## Not supported